maxchampoux/fx4biz-rest/README.md

 ## <a id="beneficiary_bank_object"></a> Beneficiary Bank Object ##

+When a beneficiary bank is specified as part of a JSON body, it is encoded as an object with the following fields:

+**Object resources.**

 | Field | Type | Description |
 |-------|------|-------------|
 | bic | String | **Required if swift format.** Eight or eleve-digit [ISO 9362 Business Identifier Code](http://en.wikipedia.org/wiki/ISO_9362) specifying the Recipient Bank. `CHASUS33XXX` |